atakanaltok/awesome-useful-websites/README.md

 * https://asciinema.org/ - Record and share your terminal sessions.
 Purely text-based approach to terminal recording
 * https://guacamole.apache.org/ - Clientless (no plugins or client software are required) remote desktop gateway.
 It supports standard protocols like VNC, RDP, and SSH
 * https://codeclippet.com/ - Allows you to stop storing code snippets within text files and start sharing them with others, around a community focused environment
-* http://cloudping.bastionhost.org/en/ - Perform an HTTP ping to measure the network latency from your browser to the various cloud data centers around the world
+* https://dockerswarm.rocks/ - Deploy your application stacks to production, in a distributed cluster, using the same files used by Docker Compose locally
-* https://downforeveryoneorjustme.com/ - Check if a website is down
+* https://www.easycron.com/ (~$) - Online cron job service

 ### Linters